TEAM DSM - FIRMENICH

 2: The number of distinctive jerseys that room-mates Warren Barguil (polka-dot) and Michael Matthews (green) took home in 2017.

-29 June 2013: in the unusual setting of a Grand Départ in Corsica, Marcel Kittel's tremendous class is laid bare for all to see, shortly after the organisers manage to move the Orica-GreenEDGE bus, which got stuck under the finish line gantry.
+29 June 2013: in the unusual setting of a Grand Départ in Corsica, Marcel Kittel's tremendous class is laid bare for all to see, shortly after the organisers manage to move the Orica-GreenEDGE bus, which has got stuck under the finish line gantry.

 5 July 2014: Giant–Shimano's Ji Cheng becomes the first ever Chinese cyclist to start the Tour, which he will go on to finish dead last (164th).

-29 July 2018: Tom Dumoulin gets the team with which he turned pro its first podium place on the Tour de France, sandwiched between Team Sky's Geraint Thomas and Chris Froome, on the day after winning a time trial in the Basque Country clad in the rainbow jersey and two months after finishing the Giro in second place too.
+29 July 2018: Tom Dumoulin gets the team with which he turned pro its first podium place in the Tour de France, sandwiched between Team Sky's Geraint Thomas and Chris Froome, on the day after winning a time trial in the Basque Country clad in the rainbow jersey and two months after finishing the Giro in second place too.